CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Introduction

-To solve this problem, we co-design our embedding layer and self-attention module as follows: (1) \emph{Cross-scale Embedding Layer (CEL)} --- Following \citet{DBLP:journals/corr/abs-2102-12122}, we also employ a pyramid structure for our transformer, which naturally splits the model into multiple stages.
-CEL appears at the start of each stage.
-It receives last stage's output (or the image) as input, sampling patches with multiple kernels of different scales (\eg, $4 \times 4$, $8 \times 8$, \etc).
-Then, each embedding is constructed by projecting and concatenating these patches as opposed to using one single-scale patch only.
-(2) \emph{Long Short Distance Attention (LSDA)} --- We also propose a substitute of the vanilla self-attention, but to preserve the small-scale features, embeddings (and neither their \textit{key/value}) will not be merged.
-In contrast, we split the self-attention module into short-distance attention (SDA) and long-distance attention (LDA).
-SDA builds the dependencies among neighboring embeddings, while LDA takes charge of dependencies among embeddings far from each other.
-LSDA also lowers the cost of the self-attention module, but different from others, LSDA does not hurt either small-scale or large-scale features, so attentions with cross-scale interactions are enabled.
+To enable the building of cross-scale interactions, we co-design a novel embedding layer and self-attention module as follows.
+1) \emph{Cross-scale Embedding Layer (CEL)} -- Following \citet{DBLP:journals/corr/abs-2102-12122}, we also employ a pyramid structure for our transformer, which naturally splits the vision transformer model into multiple stages.
+CEL appears at the start of each stage, which receives last stage's output (or an input image) as input and samples patches with multiple kernels of different scales (\eg, $4 \times 4$ or $8 \times 8$).
+Then, each embedding is constructed by projecting and concatenating these patches as opposed to solely using one single-scale patch, which endows each embedding with cross-scale features.
+2) \emph{Long Short Distance Attention (LSDA)} -- We propose a substitute of the vanilla self-attention, but to preserve small-scale features, the embeddings will not be merged.
+In contrast, we split the self-attention module into \textit{Short Distance Attention} (SDA) and \textit{Long Distance Attention} (LDA).
+SDA builds the dependencies among neighboring embeddings, while LDA takes charge of the dependencies among embeddings far away from each other.
+The proposed LSDA can also reduce the cost of the self-attention module like previous studies~\citep{DBLP:journals/corr/abs-2102-12122,DBLP:journals/corr/abs-2104-13840}, but different from them, LSDA does not undermine either small-scale or large-scale features.
+As a consequence, attention with cross-scale interactions is enabled.

-Besides, relative position bias (RPB)~\citep{DBLP:conf/naacl/ShawUV18} is an effective position repre- sentation for vision transformers.
-However, it is only applicable when the input image/group size\footnote{Some vision transformers split input embeddings into several groups.
-Group size means the number of embeddings in a group.} is fixed, which is not the case for many tasks like object detection.
-To make it more flexible, we introduce a trainable module called dynamic position bias (DPB), which receives two embeddings' distance as input and outputs their position bias.
-The module is optimized end-to-end in the training phase, inducing ignorable cost but making RPB apply to variable image/group size.
+Besides, following prior work~\citep{DBLP:conf/naacl/ShawUV18,DBLP:journals/corr/abs-2103-14030}, we employ a relative position bias for embeddings' position representations.
+The Relative Position Bias (RPB) only supports fixed image/group size\footnote{Some vision transformers split input embeddings into several groups.
+Group size means the number of embeddings in a group.}.
+However, image size for many vision tasks such as object detection is variable, so does group size for many architectures, including ours.
+To make the RPB more flexible, we further introduce a trainable module called \textit{Dynamic Position Bias} (DPB), which receives two embeddings' relative distance as input and outputs their position bias.
+The DPB module is optimized end-to-end in the training phase, inducing an ignorable cost but\,making\,RPB\,apply to variable image/group size.